Read on to find out everything you need to know about KitchenAid stock and KitchenAid stock price.

 What Is KitchenAid?

-KitchenAid, Inc. is one of the most popular American home appliance brands out there.
+KitchenAid, Inc. is one of the most famous American home appliance brands.

 The company produces many home kitchen and cooking appliances, such as stand mixers and dishwashers.